cg-li/cg-li/README.md

 - This homepage is currently a work in progress.

 ## Skills
-- Languages: Python, SQL, Java
+- Languages: Python
-- Areas: Algorithms & Data Structures, Graph Theory, Query Design (joins, windows, CTEs)
+- Areas: Algorithms, Graph Theory, High Dimensional Statistics
-- Tooling: Git/GitHub, JDK 17+, PostgreSQL/MySQL
+- Tooling: Git/GitHub

 ## Highlight Repositories
 - **algorithms** — Java implementations from coursework and LeetCode, with complexity notes and runnable instructions.